 Ritu BhasinLL.B.
 MBA

-Ritu Bhasin, LL.B.
-MBA, is the Founder and Principal of bci.
+Ritu Bhasin, LL.B., MBA, is the President of bci, and the author of Amazon bestseller The Authenticity Principle.
 Recognized globally for her diversity and leadership expertise, Ritu has received a number of awards and distinctions for her work.
-She has extensive experience in delivering programming, consulting, and coaching across a range of people management areas with a focus on leadership development, diversity and inclusion, and the advancement of women.
+She has extensive experience delivering programming, consulting, and coaching across a range of people management areas with a focus on leadership development, diversity and inclusion, and the advancement of women.
 Ritu works primarily with senior leadership teams, boards of directors, middle management, and emerging leader groups, including women and diverse professionals.

 Ritu is known for her diversity and inclusion expertise in cultural competence and unconscious bias, and is certified to administer cultural competence assessment tools including the Intercultural Development Inventory (IDI) and the Intercultural Conflict Style Inventory (ICS).
 Ritu is also certified in neuroscience coaching strategies for leadership growth.
 Ritu has coached hundreds of professionals, and now coaches C-Suite leaders and other executives on building their cultural competence to be more inclusive.